synapsestudios/coding-workshop/README.md

 #### Getting Started

+1. Fork this repo and clone it to your machine
 1. Pick [functional](/functional) or [OOP](/oop).
-2. Read the install, testing and usage documentation
+1. Read the install, testing and usage documentation
-3. Exercises are located [here](/exercises).
+1. Exercises are located [here](/exercises).
 Read the first one and do what it says!